2023 MEPI Student Leaders Program Empowers MENA Region’s Youth Leaders

 This summer, in partnership with the Department of State, CIED welcomed 60 college student leaders from across the Middle East and North Africa to Washington, D.C., for another impactful year of the MEPI Student Leaders Program (SLP).
 To better adapt to the challenges presented by the global climate crisis, the Student Leaders Program adopted a climate change emphasis which will continue to be the focus in subsequent program years.

-The 60 student leaders traveled from 15 countries — Morocco, Algeria, Libya, Tunisia, Egypt, Jordan, Israel, West Bank and Gaza, Lebanon, Syria, Iraq, Kuwait, Bahrain, Qatar, and Yemen — to participate in the program.
+The 60 student leaders traveled from 15 countries — Morocco, Algeria, Libya, Tunisia, Egypt, Jordan, Israel, West Bank and Gaza, Lebanon, Syria, Iraq, Kuwait, Bahrain, and Qatar — to participate in the program.
 After the opening ceremony, students were placed at one of four universities: Georgetown University, Portland State University (PSU), Montana State University, and the University of Delaware (UD).

 SLP was excited to welcome back Egypt and Syria into the program.
 Syrian nationals participating in the program joined from the regional Diaspora, bringing unique perspectives for how to improve societal conditions in their home and host countries.